daafanasev/camunda-docs-manual/content/user-guide/process-engine/the-job-executor.md

 by setting both entries to `null`.
 Subsequently, the failed job will automatically be retried once the job is acquired for execution.
 Once the number of retries is exhausted (the value of the RETRIES&#95; column equals 0), the job is not executed any more and the engine stops at this job, signaling that it cannot proceed.

-{{< note title="" class="info" >}}
+### Заметка class="info" >}}
 While all failed jobs are retried, there is one case in which a job's retries are not decremented.
 This is, if a job fails due to an optimistic locking exception.
-Optimistic Locking is the process engine's mechanism to resolve conflicting resource updates, for example when two jobs of a process instance are executed in parallel (see the following sections on [concurrent job execution]({{< relref "#concurrent-job-execution" >}})).
+Optimistic Locking is the process engine's mechanism to resolve conflicting resource updates, for example when two jobs of a process instance are executed in parallel (see the following sections on [concurrent job execution]({{< relref "#concurrent-job-execution)).
 As an optimistic locking exception is no exceptional situation from an operator's point of view and resolves eventually, it does not cause a retry decrement.
-{{< /note >}}

-If incident creation is enabled for jobs, then once job retries are depleted, an incident is created (see [(De-)Activate Incidents]({{< ref "/user-guide/process-engine/incidents.md#de-activate-incidents" >}})).
+If incident creation is enabled for jobs, then once job retries are depleted, an incident is created (see [(De-)Activate Incidents](../../user-guide/process-engine/incidents.md#de-activate-incidents)).
 Incidents and historic incidents related to the job can be requested via Java API like this:
 ```java
 List<Incident> incidents = engineRule.getRuntimeService()